splunk/splunk-sdk-php/README.md

 ## Requirements

-The SDK requires PHP 5.2+ with the SimpleXML and cURL extensions.
+The SDK requires PHP 5.2+ with the SimpleXML extension.

 ## Getting Started